aquasecurity/kube-hunter/.github/PULL_REQUEST_TEMPLATE.md

 <!---
     Thank you for contributing to Aqua Security.
-    Fields marked with (*) are required.
     Please don't remove the template.
 -->

 ## Description